The structure of a local embedding and applications to Chern classes of weighted blow-ups: Introduction

-The paper is organized as follows: In the first section we construct the universally closed morphism which turns a local embedding $Y \to X$ into an embedding.
+The paper is organized as follows: In the first section we construct the universally closed morphism which turns a proper local embedding $Y \to X$ into an embedding.
 The first step is the case when the local embedding is \'etale on its image.
 The general case is reduced to this situation by flat stratification.
 A network of local embeddings depending on the \'etale structure of the strata is highlighted in section 1.2, and $X'$ is constructed by induction on strata, such that all the local embeddings in the network are replaced by embeddings.
 In section 1.3, universally closed morphisms and push-forwards associated to probabilistic weights are defined.
-The existence of an isomorphism between the Chow rings of $X'$ and of the correspondent network, as introduced in \cite{noi1}, is proven, and the relation between the Chow rings of $X$ and $X'$ is discussed.
-The example of the moduli space of stable maps is discussed in 1.4.
+The existence of an isomorphism between the Chow rings of $X'$ and of the corresponding network, as introduced in \cite{noi1}, is proven, and the relation between the Chow rings of $X$ and $X'$ is discussed.
 The second section of the paper contains the calculation of Chern classes for weighted blow-ups.
 The third section is dedicated to the example of the stable map spaces and its intermediate weighted stable map spaces.
 The Appendix discusses the Euler sequence of a weighted projective bundle.
-Although the this sequence is most likely known, we could not find a proof in the literature, and thus decided to carefully trace the sequence through the groupoid presentation the weighted projective bundle.
+Although this sequence is most likely known, we could not find a proof in the literature, and so decided to carefully trace the sequence through the groupoid presentation of the weighted projective bundle.

 \textbf{Acknowledgements} The initial motivation for this article came from a question of Jason Michael Starr.
-The first ideas where formulated during our stay at the Mathematical Sciences Research Institute in Berkeley , while the paper was finished during the second author's stay at the Max Plank Institute fur Mathematik in Bonn.
-We are very grateful for the hospitality of both institutes.
-The authors were partially supported by a Science Foundation Ireland grant.
+We also wish to thank David Rydh and the referee for most useful comments and suggestions.
+The first ideas for this paper were formulated during our stay at the Mathematical Sciences Research Institute.
+A first draft was finished during the second author's stay at the Max Planck Institute for Mathematics in Bonn.
+We are grateful for the hospitality of both institutes.
+The authors acknowledge support by Science Foundation Ireland via grant 08/RFP/MTH1759.